113ll3/Ibmclouddocscli/reference/ibmcloud/download_cli.md

 {: #shell_install}

 ### MacOS
+{: #shell-install-macos}

 Copy and paste the following command to a terminal of your Mac OS and run it:
 ```
 curl -fsSL https://clis.ng.bluemix.net/install/osx | sh
 ```
 {: codeblock}

 ### Linux
+{: #shell-install-linux}

 Copy and paste the following command to a terminal of your Linux OS and run it:
 ```
 curl -fsSL https://clis.ng.bluemix.net/install/linux | sh
 ```
 {: codeblock}

 ### Windows PowerShell
+{: #shell-install-windows}

 Copy and paste the following command into a [Windows PowerShell](https://msdn.microsoft.com/en-us/powershell/scripting/getting-started/getting-started-with-windows-powershell){: new_window} ![External link icon](../../../icons/launch-glyph.svg) terminal console and run it:
 ```
 iex(New-Object Net.WebClient).DownloadString('https://clis.ng.bluemix.net/install/powershell')
 ```
 {: codeblock}

 ## Install to a custom directory
+{: #install-custom-dir}

-When you use installers or a shell script to install the {{site.data.keyword.Bluemix_notm}} CLI, the binaries will go to your system directories.
+When you use installers or a shell script to install the {{site.data.keyword.Bluemix_notm}} CLI, the binaries go to your system directories.
 If you want to specify a different directory, use the following steps.

 ### Step 1: Download the binary package based on your OS by using the following links.
+{: #step1-custom-dir}

 | Platform | Downloads | Checksum |
 |---------|----------|---------|